rusthon/Rusthon/doc/gpu.md

 Use the for-iter loop to iterate over a list of dicts `for s in iter(A):` Regular JavaScript objects and Python dicts are uploaded to the shader as GLSL structs.
 The struct type name and GLSL code are generated at runtime based on the contents of each dict.
-A struct may contain: floats and array of floats attributes.
+A struct may contain: ints, floats and array of floats attributes.
+To use an integer value wrap it in a Int16Array with a single item, or call `int16(n)` which takes care of that for you.

 ```
 class myclass: